Hildegard of Bingen: Scientific and medicinal writings

-Hildegard's medicinal and scientific writings, although thematically complementary to her ideas about nature expressed in her visionary works, are different in focus and scope.
-Neither claim to be rooted in her visionary experience and its divine authority.
+Hildegard's medicinal and scientific writings, although thematically complementary to her ideas about nature in her visionary works, differ in focus and scope.
+Neither claims to be rooted in her visionary experience and its divine authority.
 Rather, they spring from her experience helping in and then leading the monastery's herbal garden and infirmary, as well as the theoretical information she likely gained through her wide-ranging reading in the monastery's library.
 As she gained practical skills in diagnosis, prognosis, and treatment, she combined physical treatment of physical diseases with holistic methods centered on "spiritual healing".
 She became well known for her healing powers involving the practical application of tinctures, herbs, and precious stones.
 She combined these elements with a theological notion ultimately derived from Genesis: all things put on earth are for the use of humans.
 In addition to her hands-on experience, she also gained medical knowledge, including elements of her humoral theory, from traditional Latin texts.

 Hildegard catalogued both her theory and practice in two works.
 The first, Physica, contains nine books that describe the scientific and medicinal properties of various plants, stones, fish, reptiles, and animals.
 This document is also thought to contain the first recorded reference of the use of hops in beer as a preservative.
 The second, Causae et Curae, is an exploration of the human body, its connections to the rest of the natural world, and the causes and cures of various diseases.
 Hildegard documented various medical practices in these books, including the use of bleeding and home remedies for many common ailments.
 She also explains remedies for common agricultural injuries such as burns, fractures, dislocations, and cuts.
 Hildegard may have used the books to teach assistants at the monastery.
-These books are historically significant because they show areas of medieval medicine that were not well documented because their practitioners, mainly women, rarely wrote in Latin.
+These books are historically significant because they show areas of medieval medicine that were poorly documented, as their practitioners, mainly women, rarely wrote in Latin.
 Her writings were commentated on by Mélanie Lipinska, a Polish scientist.